brutasse/graphite-api/README.rst

 * JSON data in request bodies is supported, additionally to form data and querystring parameters.
 * Ceres integration will be as an external backend.
-* Compatibility python 2 and 3.
+* Compatibility with python 2 and 3.
 * Easy to install and configure.

 Goals